mafintosh/webrebels-2014/slides.md

 ----

-So we can fetch data and verify it
+This is how BitTorrent fetches and verifies data!

-But how do we find peers that share our (epic movie)?
+But how do we find peers that share our (bergen-to-oslo-train-video.mp4)?

 ----